Kautharr/student_report_app/README.md

 # Study Hours Tracking Application

 A web-based application for tracking student study hours.
 This app was built using **Flask** for the backend and **HTML/CSS** for the frontend, with role-based access for students and admins.
-It allows users to upload CSV files to track study hours and view their accumulated data on a personalized dashboard.
+It allows users to upload CSV files to track study hours and view their accumulated data on a personalised dashboard.

 ## Features